grp-bork/gunc_workflow/docs/output.md

 </details>

 [GUNC](https://grp-bork.embl-community.io/gunc/) identifies chimerism and contamination in genomic bins.
-The relevant outputs are located in the `GenomeBinning/QC/GUNC` directory.
+The relevant outputs are located in the `GUNC` directory.

 ### Pipeline information